lightning/bolts/02-peer-protocol.md

 #### Rationale

-Accepter sends their `funding_satoshi` value here instead of allowing the opener to derive it from their `funding_compose` response so that the opener can decide whether to complete the opening without exposing their output set.
+Accepter sends their `funding_satoshi` value here instead of allowing the opener to derive it from their `funding_compose` response so that the opener can notionally decide whether to complete the opening without exposing their output set.

 `channel_reserve_satoshi` has been omitted.
 The channel reserve is fixed at 1% of the total channel balance (sum of `funding_satoshis` from `open_channel2` and `accept_channel2`) or the `dust_limit_satoshis`, whichever is greater.

 ### The `funding_compose` Message